hugsy/gef/docs/commands/scan.md

 ## Command scan ##

-`scan` Search for addresses belonging to one mapping (the needle) that are located in another (the haystack).
+`scan` Search for addresses that are located in a memory mapping (haystack) that belonging to another (needle).

 ![scan-example](https://i.imgur.com/4ScRvVc.png)